 In 2011 we hired a Senior Vice-President, National Sales Manager to lead and to grow our wholesaling capabilities within the Canadian retail fund marketplace.
-Our national wholesale force, established in May of 2007, now consists of nine regional sales managers with five supporting inside sales representatives.
-In early 2012, a Senior Vice President, Sales & Service was hired to manage the inside sales representatives and to help to improve the client experience, particularly for independent advisors who sell our funds.
+Our national wholesale force, established in May of 2007, now consists of eleven regional sales managers with five supporting inside sales representatives.
 We believe that having dedicated sales representatives to market and distribute our investment products to retail financial advisors, registered dealers and financial planners across Canada will help increase our brand awareness, aid with ongoing client maintenance, increase sales of our Funds and other investment products, and improve our platform for launching additional investment products.
 To support third-party sales of our Fund products, in 2009 we introduced a new purchase option for the majority of our domestic mutual funds - a Low Load Option.
 Under the Low Load Option, SAM will pay a commission to the investor's dealer when the investor subscribes for Series A units.